Danielleavesley/Jet-Res-Documentation/README.md

 # Conclution

-by sussfully implmenting AI and alogthims I was able to create frameworks and piplines to help orientate, track and locate a set of both ambinoly sand regulary shaped componets,pads and parts.
+By sussfully implmenting AI and alogthims I was able to create frameworks and piplines to help orientate, track and locate a set of both ambinoly sand regulary shaped componets,pads and parts.
 Using both reaserach papers, online threads and AI I was able to get a better undersatnding of S.A.M 2 allwoing me to manupuilate it stregths whilst minimsing it weakness.
 On top of this, due to my code intergating with a system development by others at the company, I learnt alot about colabrateive coding from pair programing to the vast feature-set of github.
 I Greatly enjoyed my time at Jet Res durnig the summer. everyday had a challange and everyday I learnt something new with the added sence of accomplishment seening my code be intergrate into a work flow.